 B&B San Firmino – Top rated on Booking.com: Overlooking the Santa Maria Formosa church’s baroque façade and the canal this B&B offers wonderful breakfasts and comfortable rooms.

 Venice to Venice Treviso airport: Catch the ATPO or Barzi shuttle bus.
 If you have time for an extra place, Treviso itself is well worth a visit and you can get there easily by train.

-We hope you have enjoyed reading about our trip through Northern Italy by public transport, it was a great trip to some lovely places with a good mix of sights.
+We hope you have enjoyed reading our Northern Italy itinerary by public transport, it was a great trip to some lovely places with a good mix of sights.

-Traveling by bus and train proved to be very easy and it is worth considering this as an alternative to hiring a car.
+Travelling by bus and train proved to be very easy and it is worth considering this as an alternative to a northern Italy road trip.
 We hope that we have inspired you to head over to Italy, if you have any questions please ask below.